 Think of 15 albums that had such a profound effect on you they changed your life or the way you looked at it.
 They sucked you in and took you over for days, weeks, months, years.
 These are the albums that you can use to identify time, places, people, emotions.
 They might not be what you listen to now, but these are the albums that no matter what they were thought of musically shaped your world.When you finish, tag 15 others, including me.
 Make sure you copy and paste this part so they know the drill.
 Get the idea now?
 Good.
 Tag, you're it!

-So here are my answers to the questionnaire, in no particular order, and please write in with your own list if you feel like sharing.
+So here are my answers to the questionnaire, in no particular order (with five extra picks to make an even twenty), so please write in with your own list if you feel like sharing.

-THE TOP FIFTEEN ALBUMS THAT FOREVER CHANGED MY MUSICAL PERCEPTIONS by Little Steven Bunche-Mrs. Buffington's class, Grade 6
+THE TOP TWENTY ALBUMS THAT FOREVER CHANGED MY MUSICAL PERCEPTIONS by Little Steven Bunche-Mrs. Buffington's class, Grade 6

 1. Q: ARE WE NOT MEN?
 A: WE ARE DEVO!
 (1978)-Devo